Sciss/Poirot/README.md

     "de.sciss" %% "poirot" % v

-The current version `v` is `0.2.+`
+The current version `v` is `0.2.0`

 ## building

-This project currently builds with sbt 0.13 against Scala 2.10.
+This project currently builds with sbt 0.13 against Scala 2.11 and 2.10.
 It requires the JaCoP 3.4.0 artifact published under the `de.sciss` group ID.
 It should be automatically retrieved from Maven Central.

 To compile, use `sbt compile`, for the API docs `sbt doc`, to jump into a REPL `sbt console`.